 Wine spreads to most households

-In the wine producing nations of France, Spain and Italy, wine is not separated along class lines in the same way as it is for Brits.
-Wine is drunk by everyone and seen simply as an extension of food and drunk by everyone.
+But in the top wine producing nations of France, Spain and Italy, wine is not separated along class lines in the same way as it is for Brits.
+Wine is seen as an extension of food and drunk by everyone.

 It’s ok to be drunk if…

-The rise of Whisky
+The rise of whisky...

 Another twist this century…